Common Situations at Outdoor Science School

 Below are brief descriptions of the most common issues we encounter at Outdoor Science School, and a few tried-and-true pointers on how to effectively deal with them.
 Remember - our staff has heaps of experience with these issues and is always here to help out.
 If ever you need anything, just ask!

-- working together as a family to plan and pack
+- working together as a family to select a camp, plan, and pack

 - experimenting with the best coping strategies during this practice separation